Bonus material: Sales pipeline velocity calculator + B2B sales funnel template

 Analyze the sales process and the most common requests your customers do when negotiating with you.

 Think about what content can help to overcome their objections (e.g., ROI calculator or list of testimonials).

 3. Create personalized content hubs to track how your leads engage with your content.

-Content hubs will help you to identify hidden buying committee members, be sure that the buying committee members saw your content and do a timely and precise follow-ups based on content engagement.
+Content hubs will help you to identify hidden buying committee members, be sure that the buying committee members saw your content, and do timely and precise follow-up based on content engagement.